Chinese ritual bronzes: Miscellaneous

-Patterns and decorations
+Patterns and decoration

 Taotie

-The taotie pattern was a popular bronze-ware decorative design in the Shang dynasty and the subsequent Zhou dynasty, named by scholars of the Song dynasty (960-1279) according to records in literature of the Warring States period of Master Lu's Spring and Autumn Annals.
+The taotie pattern was a popular bronze-ware decorative design in the Shang and Zhou dynasties, named by scholars of the Song dynasty (960–1279) after a monster on Zhou ding vessels with a head but no body mentioned in Master Lü's Spring and Autumn Annals (239 BC).

+The earliest form of the taotie on bronzeware, dating from early in the Erligang period, consists of a pair of eyes with some subsidiary lines stretching to the left and right.

+The motif was soon elaborated as a frontal view of a face with oval eyes and mouth, continuing on each side into a side view of a body.

+It reached its full development as a monster mask at around the time of king Wu Ding, early in the Late Shang period.

-The typical taotie pattern is a full-face round-eyed animal head, with sharp teeth and horns.
+The typical taotie pattern is usually interpreted as a full-face round-eyed animal face ("mask"), with sharp teeth and horns, although the degree to which this was the intended meaning is sometimes disputed.
 In all of these patterns, the eyes are always the focus.
 The huge eyes leave an awesome impression on viewers even from a distance.
-The taotie pattern features rich variations from one bronze piece to another because one ceramic mold could only cast one bronze work in the early days of casting.
-The most obvious difference between taotie patterns are the horns, some have ox horns, some sheep horns, and some have tiger's ears, distinguishing animal origins of different images.
+The taotie pattern features rich variations from one bronze piece to another because one ceramic mould could only cast one bronze work in the early days of casting.
+The patterns are normally symmetrical around the vertical axis, and the lower jaw area is missing.
+The most obvious difference between taotie patterns are the "horns", if that is what indeed they are.
+Some have shapes interpreted as ox horns, some sheep horns, and some have tiger's ears.